 Yes.
 Car rental suppliers will usually freeze the excess of the vehicle (from €600), which will be refunded when the hire car is returned at the end of the rental period.
 Can I collect my rental car in one Italian city and drop it off in another Italian city?
 Yes, this is certainly possible, however in most cases there will be a one-way fee payable when you collect your rental.
-Check with Auto Europe Australia before you travel to find out any additional costs.
+Check with Auto Europe New Zealand before you travel to find out any additional costs.

 Insurance

 Rental Vehicle Insurance Italian law requires all vehicles to have Compulsory Third Party (CTP) injury insurance, although your car rental supplier should already have comprehensive insurance covering their cars.
 In the case of an accident, it must be reported to the insurance provider immediately, and an excess may be due.
-Car Rental companies in Italy will normally include: Third Party insurance and compulsory insurance will be included in your car hire rate.
-This covers you for other people's injury and damage to their vehicle.
-Collision Damage Waiver (CDW): This limits your financial liability for damage to the rented vehicle, and is normally included in the prepaid car hire rates.
-Rentals are often subject to a liability excess, which can be reduced at the time you collect your rental car or by taking out Auto Europe Excess Refund Protection.
-Theft Loss Cover: This limits your financial liability for the loss or theft of the rented vehicle and is generally included in the prepaid car rental rates.
-Fire and Liability: This limits your financial liability for bodily injury or death, and is usually included in the prepaid car hire rates.
-Personal Accident Insurance: This covers the driver for personal injuries and is generally not included in your car rental rates.
+Car Rental companies in Italy will normally include:

+- Third Party insurance and compulsory insurance will be included in your car hire rate.
+This covers you for other people's injury and damage to their vehicle. - Collision Damage Waiver (CDW): This limits your financial liability for damage to the rented vehicle, and is normally included in the prepaid car hire rates.
+Rentals are often subject to a liability excess, which can be reduced at the time you collect your rental car or by taking out Auto Europe Excess Refund Insurance. - Theft Loss Cover: This limits your financial liability for the loss or theft of the rented vehicle and is generally included in the prepaid car rental rates. - Fire and Liability: This limits your financial liability for bodily injury or death, and is usually included in the prepaid car hire rates. - Personal Accident Insurance: This covers the driver for personal injuries and is generally not included in your car rental rates.
 It is considered an optional extra that you can take upon collection of the car.
-Auto Europe Excess Refund Protection When renting a vehicle, the rental rates include basic insurance.
-However, in the event that the vehicle is stolen or accidentally damaged, there is usually an excess amount which the driver is liable to pay to the rental company.
-To avoid any unexpected costs opt for Auto Europe Excess Refund Protection which will offer a reimbursement for the supplier's damage and theft excess to a maximum for AU\$5,000.
+Auto Europe Excess Refund Insurance When renting a vehicle, the rental rates include basic insurance.
+However, in the event that the vehicle is stolen or accidentally damaged, there is usually an insurance excess amount which the driver is liable to pay to the rental company.
+To avoid any unexpected costs opt for Auto Europe Excess Refund Insurance which will offer a reimbursement for the supplier's damage and theft excess to a maximum for AU\$5,000.
 Simply add this onto your car rental booking prior to departure and you could save thousands of dollars in case of an accident.
-To find out more, simply call Auto Europe on 1300 656 601 or visit the Auto Europe website.
-Auto Europe has procured an insurance policy covering our financial exposure to this Car Hire Excess Refund Protection through syndicate underwriters at Lloyd's of London.
+To find out more, simply call Auto Europe on 0800 885 052 or visit the Auto Europe website.
+The Auto Europe Hire Car Excess Refund Insurance is managed by Accident & Health International Underwriting Pty Limited, ABN 26 053 335 952, AFSL 238261 and underwritten by CGU Insurance Limited, ABN 27 004 478 371, AFSL 238291.